-Claims handling - risks surrounding known claims are mitigated through the Company's in-house teams of skilled claims technicians who apply their experience and knowledge to the circumstances of individual claims.
+Risks relating to the Claims handling process are mitigated through the Company's in-house teams of skilled claims technicians who apply their experience and knowledge on resolving individual claims.
 These teams are responsible for investigating and adjusting claims, together with specialist independent loss adjustors that might be engaged depending on exigencies.
 Claim estimates are reviewed periodically and adjusted on the basis of information that becomes available specific to the claim as well as changes in external factors such as judicial decisions and legislation.
-The Company generally pursues early settlement of claims to reduce its exposure to unpredictable developments.
+The Company generally pursues early settlement of claims to reduce its exposure to unpredictable developments and limit the effect of inflation.

-Sources of uncertainty in the estimation of future claim payments - claims on contracts are accounted for on a claims-occurrence basis.
+Sources of uncertainty in the estimation of future claim payments (claims on contracts) are accounted for on a claims-occurrence basis.
 The Company is liable for all insured events that occurred during the term of the contract, even if the loss is discovered after the end of the contract term.
 As a result, the estimation of claims incurred but not reported ('IBNR') is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the company.
-Certain classes of business can take several years to develop, in particular claims involving casualty, and are therefore subject to a greater degree of uncertainty than other classes of business that are typically settled in a shorter period of time.
+Claims falling under certain classes of business can take several years to develop and/or discover, in particular claims involving casualty, and are therefore subject to a greater degree of uncertainty than other classes of business that are typically settled in a shorter period of time.